 “While there are several tick-borne illnesses to watch out for in our area, they are carried by the smaller Deer [or Black Legged] Ticks, not Dog Ticks.”
-Says Marika Henegan, MD, a provider at Cheshire’s Walk-In Care Clinic.
+Says Marika Henegan, MD, a provider at Cheshire’s Urgent Primary Care Visits (Urgent Visits).
 “A baby, or nymph, Deer Tick can be hard to notice, which is why checking yourself thoroughly for ticks is important after you have been in the woods or long grass.”

 At first glance, a nymph may just look like a small brown or black spot that is hard to remove, but all ticks have 8 legs, even if you need a magnifying glass or your phone’s camera zoom function to see them.

 As pictured below, Deer Ticks are small with dark heads and legs and bodies that vary in color depending on their sex and how much they have fed.
 Dog Ticks are lighter brown and easier to see due to their size.
 The Centers for Disease Control (CDC) reports that Lone Star Ticks, pictured here, are generally only found in the South East U.S. and rarely north of Massachusetts.

 The CDC notes that unengorged (unfed) Deer Ticks are typically flat.
 If the tick has a swollen or rounded body, and the color has changed from brick red to a gray or brown, is an indication that the tick has been feeding and may have been attached for more than 36 hours.